-Mr. Ray joined Patomak from the Office of Management and Budget’s Office of Information and Regulatory Affairs (OIRA), where he was confirmed as Administrator by the United States Senate in January 2020.
+Mr. Ray joined Patomak from the Office of Management and Budget’s Office of Information and Regulatory Affairs, where he was confirmed as Administrator by the United States Senate in January 2020.
 Previously he served as Acting Administrator and Associate Administrator of OIRA.
-In those roles he oversaw the review of hundreds of regulations, led federal efforts on regulatory reform, and frequently engaged with Members of Congress, as well as with companies, non-profits, and other stakeholders in the private sector.
+In those roles he oversaw the review of hundreds of regulations, led federal efforts on regulatory reform, and frequently engaged with members of Congress, as well as with companies, non-profits, and other stakeholders in the private sector.

 Before joining OIRA in 2018, he served as Counselor to the U.S. Secretary of Labor, where he focused on legal and policy issues related to regulations.
-Earlier in his career, Mr. Ray was an Associate at Sidley Austin and clerked for United States Supreme Court Justice Samuel Alito, 2013 – 2014, and for now-Chief Judge Debra Livingston of the United States Court of Appeals for the Second Circuit, 2011 – 2012.
+Earlier in his career, Mr. Ray was an Associate at Sidley Austin and clerked for United States Supreme Court Justice Samuel Alito from 2013 to 2014, and for now-Chief Judge Debra Livingston of the U.S. Court of Appeals for the Second Circuit from 2011 to 2012.

 Mr. Ray earned his J.D., magna cum laude, from Harvard Law School, where he also served as an Editor of the Harvard Law Review and the Harvard Journal of Law and Public Policy.
 He earned his B.A., magna cum laude, from Hillsdale College.